chat-apropo/irc.dot.org.es/rules.md

 TITLE II

-On the rapport of our community and other communities
+On the rapport of our community with other communities

 Art.
-58. Being a user or a channel operator in our IRC server is not incompatible with being a user, a channel operator, or a network owner for that matter, at other IRC servers.
+58. Being a user or a channel operator in our IRC server is not incompatible with being a user, a channel operator, or a network owner at other IRC servers.

 Art.
-59. While mentioning other IRC servers in our channels is not forbidden, their repeated mention by a user might be deemed as advertising or spam, and the user suspected of such a behavior will be warned, first, and then ejected should their annoying behavior persist.
+59. While mentioning other IRC servers in our channels is not forbidden, their repeated mention by a user might be deemed as advertising or spam, and the user suspected of such a behavior will be first warned and then ejected should their annoying behavior persist.

 Art.
-60. The sole fact of mentioning a different IRC community at our channels shall never be enough grounds for ejecting a user.
+60. The sole act of mentioning a different IRC community at our channels shall never be enough grounds for ejecting a user.